-In addition, all students will have an APTA-sponsored conference experience such as attending the Combined Sections Meeting, Ohio Physical Therapy Association State Conference or Southwest District Meeting.
-The outcome of attending a conference or professional meeting is for students to enhance their passion for the profession and lifelong learning.
+In addition, all students will have an APTA-sponsored conference experience such as attending the Combined Sections Meeting (CSM), Ohio Physical Therapy Association State Conference (OPTA) or Southwest District Meeting.
+The outcome of attending a conference or professional meeting is for students to enhance their passion for the profession, learn important networking skills and gain understanding of the importance of lifelong learning.
 To facilitate this, the student is to experience professional development in the form of attending a variety of educational sessions, potentially presenting in one of these forums, interact with experts in the field, develop networking skills, get to know the faculty outside of the classroom, experience role modeling and gain understanding of where the profession is headed and understand their role in that trajectory.